EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/pruebo-chatgpt-3-con-desafios-de-codigo-de-codewars/index.en.md

 ### Is ChatGPT a threat to programmers?

 Do I think ChatGPT represents is going to put a lot of jobs on the line?
-Yes, but also because we may be in the living the [AI overhype era]({{< ref path="/posts/artificial-intelligence/la-burbuja-de-ai-y-sus-consecuencias/index.md" lang="en" >}}) I think ChatGPT will trouble most jobs (not necessarily those related to code) that are not challenging and whose difficulty lies in a simple google search, or automatable tasks, requiring simple reasoning.
-However, I believe that it is not the veracity of its answers, but its chat-like interface, and the immediacy of its answers, that could make it quite popular.
+Yes, but also because we may be in the living the [AI overhype era]({{< ref path="/posts/artificial-intelligence/la-burbuja-de-ai-y-sus-consecuencias/index.md" lang="en" >}})

+On the other hand, some see [AI as a delusional cult]({{< ref path="/posts/opinion/el-nuevo-dios-el-delirante-culto-a-la-ai-en-redes/index.md" lang="en" >}}) that can create unrealistic expectations that don't correspond to its capabilities, as well as the false illusion of its closeness to AI, which can complicate things for employees.